cgwire/kitsu/docs/batch-action/README.md

 ![Import data copy paste data](../img/getting-started/import_result_shot.png)

-## Update Shots information with CSV Import
+## Update shots information with CSV Import

 You can use the **CSV Import** to update your data as the **NB Frames**, **Frame IN**, **Frame Out** or any **Custom Column**